Barrier-free travel by bus and train

 All important information about unrestricted travel on the VRS.

-As the holder of a disabled person's ID card plus a valid token - which you can obtain from the Versorgungsamt - you can use all buses and trains in the VRS fare zone free of charge.
+As the holder of a severely disabled person's ID card plus a valid token - which you can obtain from the Versorgungsamt - you can use all buses and trains in the VRS fare zone without an additional ticket.

 Stepless boarding and alighting